dboursinos/etl-pipeline/README.md

 All services needed to run the pipeline are provided in a single Docker Compose file.

-- 'make up': Starts all services in the Docker Compose file.
+- `make up`: Starts all services in the Docker Compose file.
-- 'make down': Shuts down all services and removes all images in the Docker Compose file.
+- `make down`: Shuts down all services and removes all images in the Docker Compose file.
-- 'make logs': Follows the logs of the running services.
+- `make logs`: Follows the logs of the running services.

 ### Ports